Incoming calls are some of the hottest leads for a car dealership.

 However, if you NEED to put someone on hold to check on something, you should follow three rules of thumb:

-It needs to be done.
+-It needs to be done.
 Put the shopper on hold if you tell them you are going to do so.
+Always communicate this action, and if the hold takes too long, keep them updated by chiming in and thanking them for their patience.

-Or follow Century Interactive’s advice, and ask if it would be okay to call the shopper back once you’ve found the answer to their question.
+Or, follow Century Interactive’s advice, and ask if it would be okay to call the shopper back once you’ve found the answer to their question.
+This is a good last resort and can reassure the customer that you are actively looking into something that may not be able to answered right then and there.

-It needs to be helpful.
-If you’re going to put the shopper on hold, let them know what other options they can use to contact you.
-For example – instead of the usual elevator music, have a recording tell your phone shoppers they can also get their questions answered via chat on your website.
+-It needs to be helpful.
+If you’re going to put the customer on hold, let them know what other options they can use to contact you.
+For example – instead of the usual elevator music, have a recording telling your phone shoppers they can also get their questions answered via chat on your website.

-Also, if you do put someone on hold, and prefer to include some music – make sure it is not a Top 40 radio station.
+Also, if you put a customer on hold, and prefer to include some music – make sure it is not a Top 40 radio station.
 Sometimes these stations have unsavory music that might be insulting to your customers.
 Keep the music wordless – it’s a safer choice.

 #5: DO Ask the Shopper to Set an Appointment

 The same Marchex study shows that 63% of mobile shoppers were never asked to schedule an appointment.
-That’s more than half!
+That’s quite a bit more than half!

 Shoppers call to get their questions answered.
-But that doesn’t mean you shouldn’t try to move shoppers down the sales funnel by asking them to set up an appointment.
+But that doesn’t mean you shouldn’t try to move shoppers down the sales funnel by asking them to set up an appointment for test drives.

 To get the most out of your communication channels, you need to proactively ask shoppers to visit your store.
 Car shopping isn’t entirely online yet, and maybe it never will be, so we still have to worry about our sales approach during phone calls.